 $250,000 for a Couple Injured in a Go-Kart Accident

 A married couple was attending a wedding in South Texas and went out for a fun night of go-karting that turned bad.
 For some unknown reason, the go-kart attendants did not open the start/stop gate during the race causing the Plaintiffs to crash into the gate.
-The case was pending in Brownsville, Texas.
+The case resolved in Brownsville, Texas.